Anti-Factor is FPT Parameterized by Treewidth and List Size (but Counting is Hard): Lower Bounds for the Decision Version

 Observe that the size of the realizations of a relation with degree $d$ is bounded by $f(d)$ for some function $f$ which might depend on $\Ex$.
 By this we can bound the size of $G$ by $n_G \le n_H \cdot f(\totalDeg_H)$.
 We additionally modify the path decomposition.
-Let $\pw_H$ be the pathwidth of $H$.
-We replace each complex vertex in a bag $X$ by the vertices of the realization of the corresponding relation.
-Thus the size of the bags increases at most by $\totalDeg_H\cdot f(\totalDeg_H)$ which can be bounded by $f'(\totalDeg_H)$ for some appropriate $f'$. \end{proof}
+We replace each complex vertex in a bag $\bag{}$ by the vertices of the realization of the corresponding relation.
+Thus, the size of the bags increases at most by $\totalDeg_H\cdot f(\totalDeg_H)$ which can be bounded by $f'(\totalDeg_H)$ for some appropriate $f'$. \end{proof}